 - 1. The recorder cannot be controlled by a secondary controller in exclusive mode.
 In these cases, the recorder must be standalone or in parallel mode. - 2.
-Only if Mix on one channel is enabled. - 3.
-The recorders cannot be controlled by LinX in Multicam LSM.
+Only if Mix on one channel is enabled.

 Protocol Used in Parallel Mode

 The table shows whether or not the given protocol, used in parallel mode (as a main, secondary or mix controller) can be assigned to the specified number of play channels, record channels or play and record channel combinations.